This article was originally posted on 19th of June 2017.

 After so many years on the job, doing your best to build a sustainable business, it is not unusual to look to exit the venture.
 However, like the astute business person you are, you will be looking to get the best deal possible.

-Selling your venture successfully and satisfactorily involves you paying attention to certain factors.
+There are many questions when you say “I want to sell my business“.
+Doing it successfully and satisfactorily involves you paying attention to certain factors.
 A major one of these, among others, is the right time to sell your business.

 With over 10 years of brokering hundreds of deals, Uscita is well poised to help you complete the deal successfully.
 In this article, you will learn about several factors involved in selling a business.
 Read along to learn tips you can apply to get the best value from your business sale.